ZacheryKuykendall/EasyDeploy/easydeploy-vscode/README.md

 - **Deployment Status**: View the status of your deployments in the Activity Bar
 - **Real-time Logs**: See deployment logs directly in VS Code
 - **Configuration Editor**: Edit your deployment configuration with syntax highlighting and validation
+- **Dashboard Widget**: Monitor and manage your deployments with a convenient widget interface

 ## Requirements